 Tokyo DisneySea does not go the “scary” route for Halloween (like Hong Kong Disneyland or Universal’s Halloween Horror Nights), but it definitely has a more adult feel, much like the park itself.
 The Disney characters still play their part, too, but the entertainment feels decidedly more refined, and works on both an adult level and a child level.
 Disney does this masterfully in all of its best entertainment (and I’m not just talking theme parks) so to see it in the Tokyo DisneySea shows was pretty cool.

-This post covers my thoughts on these pieces of Halloween entertainment at Tokyo DisneySea, plus lots of photos from the “Disney’s Halloween 2014” event.
-Although this information is specific to my 2014 visit, Tokyo DisneySea presents its Halloween entertainment every year (although specific offerings do change yearly), so this should be useful for future years.
-Just don’t expect to see exactly what’s pictured here if you visit in 2015, 2016, or beyond.
+This post covers my thoughts on these pieces of Halloween entertainment at Tokyo DisneySea, plus lots of photos from the “Disney’s Halloween” event.
+Although this information is specific to my Halloween visit, Tokyo DisneySea presents its Halloween entertainment every year (although specific offerings do change yearly), so this should be useful for future years.
+Just don’t expect to see exactly what’s pictured here if you visit next year, or beyond.

 All entertainment for Disney’s Halloween at Tokyo DisneySea that’s discussed here is included in regular park admission, and at just under $60 for a 1-day Tokyo DisneySea ticket, a full day of both normal attractions and the Halloween stuff at Tokyo DisneySea is actually cheaper than the hard ticket Mickey’s Not So Scary Halloween Party at Walt Disney World!

 Enough chatter–let’s take a look at what’s happening at Tokyo DisneySea for Halloween!